shubh01/Bill-Pay-Application/README.md

 # Bill-Pay-Application

+XYZ Corporation would like to create a new bill payment application to act as hub between customers and billers.
+XYZ Corporation will maintain customer account with balances in it, will maintain biller list along with bill data and will store all transaction data.

-Requirement overview and high level features
+# Requirement overview and high level features

 Registration : Provide a feature to “register” customer for paying bills.
 As part of registration capture email id only.
 Successful registration should create a “stored value account’ (wallet) associated with the registered customer.
 Option for customer to move funds to the wallet as part of registration.